ESC

 0 sq km

-about 0.9 times the size of Washington, DC
+about 0.9 times the size of Washington, D.C.

 continental; cold, cloudy winters with frequent snow or rain; cool to moderately warm, cloudy, humid summers